fomightez/pymol-binder/README.md

 # pymol-binder
-PyMOL able to be run via MyBinder.org.
+PyMOL scripting able to be run via MyBinder.org.

 Click a 'launch binder' badge on this page to begin an active session where PyMOL and the necessary dependencies are set to run.

-This repo is meant to allow running PyMOL **without the typical graphical user interface (GUI) of the desktop application**, instead running headless using the command line/scripting.
+This repo is meant to allow running PyMOL **without the typical graphical user interface (GUI) of the desktop application**, instead running headless using the commands, a.k.a., scripting.
 While this doesn't allow the interactive exploration common in PyMOL desktop use, many other interactions can still be performed without the GUI, such as extracting details from molecular structure files or rendering single static images or multiple image frames to compose into a movie or animation.

 (**If you need the typical PyMOL desktop application without requiring users to install on their own computers, see [here](https://github.com/fomightez/Jupyter-desktop_with_pymol)**.)